RedisLabs/redislabs-docs/content/rs/concepts/high-availability/clustering.md

-To configure a custom hashing policy, enter the regular expression (RegEx) rules that identify the substring in the key's name - hash tag -- on which hashing will be done.
+To configure a custom hashing policy, enter the regular expression (RegEx) rules that identify the substring in the key's name - hash tag -- on which hashing is done.
 The hashing tag is denoted in the RegEx by the use of the \`tag\` named subpattern.
-Different keys that have the same hash tag will be stored and managed in the same slot.
+Different keys that have the same hash tag is stored and managed in the same slot.

 Once you enable the custom hashing policy, the following default RegEx rules are implemented.
 Update these rules to fit your specific logic: